 Not even a week has passed since my return from Indonesia and I can confidently tell you that the thing I miss most is not the warmth nor the beaches, its the food.
 The flavours and the variety place this cuisine at the top of my list.
-If you haven’t tried tempeh yet, and your a lover of healthy and tasty food, boy have I got a treat for you.
+If you haven’t tried tempeh yet and you are a lover of healthy and tasty food, boy have I got a treat for you.
 Indonesians enjoy it fried and spicy, and often will add it to dishes such as Gado Gado (see my simplified recipe for Gado Gado Peanut Satay Sauce Recipe) or have it cooked in a spicy sambal served with rice.
 It is as versatile as tofu, but many prefer the firmer texture of tempeh over its soybean cousin.
-Here is my play on tempeh, and a good one to get you started on your tempeh journey – Simple Almond Tempeh “Meatballs”.
+Here is my play on tempeh, and a good one to get you started on your tempeh journey – Simple Vegan Tempeh “Meatballs”.

 My first introduction to tempeh in 2009 was also in Indonesia, also being the birthplace of this fermented soy dish.
 It was at a ma n’ pa warang or restaurant on the beach in Kuta, Lombok.
 It was fried and smothered in the tastiest garlic chili sauce – traditional Sasak flavours – and served with rice.
 On my most recent trip back to Indonesia the warang was sadly torn down to make room for new developments and because I knew I could not create a comparable reproduction, I decided to get creative with tempeh instead.

 “Tempeh in these vegan meatballs is made from fermented soybeans.
 The fermentation process increases the digestibility of the soybean as well as increases some nutrient absorption including phytonutrient isoflavones genistein and daidzein.”